akosbrachna/gps_tracker/README.md

 1. In the project root folder in the .htaccess file the base directory name may need to be changed:
 RewriteBase /gps_tracker/

-2. In application/config/config.php file - the base url shoud be set: $config['base_url']
+2. application/config/config.php - the base url shoud be set: $config['base_url']

-3. In application/config/database.php file - database server parameters should be set
+3. application/config/database.php - database server parameters should be set

 4. run http://localhost/gps_tracker/database/tables/create
 this will create the tables in the database.
 Replace localhost with your server domain.

-5. In application/config/email.php file - the smtp provider should be set
+5. application/config/email.php - the smtp provider should be set

+A working example can be found here: https://akosbrachna.000webhostapp.com/